coursera/courier/android/README.md

 **DONE!** Add support for all base types (records, maps, arrays, unions, enums, primitives)

-### Add Immutable type bindings
+**DONE!** Add Immutable type bindings

-We do not allow hashCode/equals for mutable bindings.

-We plan to add immutable bindings.
-Once added, we can enable hashCode/equals support for these bindings.

 ### Add validation support

 Not sure how to do this yet.
-Delegate the heavy lifting back to peagsus?
+Delegate the heavy lifting back to Peagsus?
 Just need the SCHEMA and a dependency on pegasus data and it could be done that way.

 Alternatively, we could simply provide a "validate" method that just checks that